QuantLet/SPA/SPAdemoHUJapan/README.md

 Published in : SPA

-Description : 'Demographic analysis (fPCA) and forecast of mortality and fertility in Japan using Hyndman-Ullah method.'
+Description : 'Analyzes demographic trend (fPCA) and forecasts mortality and fertility in Japan using Hyndman-Ullah method.'

 Keywords : 'FPCA, demography, fertility, forecast, mortality, plot,